 For both the UnitedHealthcare and Empire BlueCross BlueShield bronze plan, the copay is expressed as a 50% coinsurance across the board after the deductible has been met.
 The only exception is prescription drugs, which is set at a $10 copay for generic drugs.

 A deductible is a specified amount of money that you must pay before an insurance company will start to pay a proportion of your medical expenses.
-Being bronze health insurance plans, both of the deductibles are fairly high, with both UnitedHealthcare‚s and Empire BlueCross BlueShield‚s plans coming in at $5,500.
+Being bronze health insurance plans, both of the deductibles are fairly high, with both UnitedHealthcare's and Empire BlueCross BlueShield's plans to come in at $5,500.

 In an emergency situation, you should go to the emergency room or call 911 immediately if you are unable to make it there yourself.
 In an emergency, always focus on seeking medical attention first rather than on your insurance.
 For reference, an emergency is a situation whereby your life is in danger.

 The bronze plans from each company offer insured parties 50% coinsurance once the $5,500 deductible has been met.